E-wave112/E-wave112/README.md

 My name is [Emmanuel](https://esportfolio.netlify.app/)

-A dedicated software engineer and AI developer residing at lagos,Nigeria
+A dedicated software engineer and Budding AI developer residing at lagos,Nigeria

+- 👯 I’m looking to collaborate on Open source software projects

 💬 You can reach out to me on github about any [issues](https://github.com/E-wave112/E-wave112/issues)